Driveclub: PlayStation Plus Edition

 Driveclub: PlayStation Plus Edition was a version of the game that was available for free to PlayStation Plus subscribers.
 It came with all the game modes and online capabilities of the paid version, but had a limited number of cars and locations available to the player.
 The PlayStation Plus Edition was originally set to be released on the same date as the full version of Driveclub, but was delayed to ease the load and traffic to the servers.
 On 31 October 2014, Sony announced that the PlayStation Plus Edition would be postponed until further notice.
 The Edition was released on 25 June 2015, but has since been removed as of 6 October 2015.

 Driveclub Bikes

 Driveclub Bikes is a standalone expansion for Driveclub and was released on 27 October 2015.
 The expansion focuses on "superbike racing", and features a new Tour, a new gameplay mode, new challenges and new events.
 Similar to the main game, the motorbike and the rider can be customized, and the player's result in each race changes the reputation of their club.
-The expansion initially contains 12 bikes, including the KTM 1190 RC8R, and Superbike World Championship winning bikes such as the Yamaha YZF-R1 and the Honda CBR1000RR.
+The game itself contains 12 bikes initially, including the KTM 1190 RC8R and Superbike World Championship motorcycles such as the Yamaha YZF-R1 and the Honda CBR1000RR.
 There are also 8 bikes available through free update or paid DLC packs.